and3rson/parts/README.md

-# And3rson's part library
+# And3rson's parts library (KiCad/FreeCAD)

 I've created those while building my single-board computers and decided to publish it all because:

-- It will be easier for me to share them between multiple builds
+- It will be easier for me to share them between across projects
 - Some people might find them helpful

 ## Symbols